Payouts

 3 - Initiate M-Pesa Paybill Payout (Kenya Only)

-To send funds to an M-Pesa Paybill account (Kenya only), use the paybill destination.
+To send funds to an M-Pesa Paybill account, use the same top-level payout fields and set destination to Paybill.

 Payout Method Object (Paybill):